Barthélemy Chasse

-Barthélemy Chasse (1659–1720) was an Kingdom of Naples-born French painter.
+Barthélemy Chasse (1659–1720) was a Kingdom of Naples-born French painter.

 Biography

 Early life

 Barthélemy Chasse was born in 1659 in Naples, Kingdom of Naples.

 Career

 He moved to Marseille, where he became a religious painter.
 He sometimes worked alongside painter Michel Serre (1658–1733).
 He soon became the official painter of Bishop Henri François Xavier de Belsunce de Castelmoron (1671–1755).
 He painted three paintings for the Bishop's personal collection: Le déluge, La sortie de l'arche and Le sacrifice de Noé.